 Notes: Up to 10 ACR1255U readers can be connected simultaneously via Bluetooth, using the ACS driver/tools.
 ACS readers do not support e-licensing.
 The ACR1252U SAM supports SAM licensing.

 5021 CL, 5022 CL, 5023 CL, 5025 CL, 5121, 5127 CK Mini, 5321 V2, 5321 CL, 5321 CL SAM, 5321 CR, 5325, 5325 CL, 5421, 5422, 5427 CK, 6321

-Notes: All Omnikey readers support e-licensing apart from 5025 CL.
+Notes: Most Omnikey readers support e-licensing.
 The 5021 CL and 5022 CL support HID (legacy) iClass card reading only, while HID iClass SE and Seos card reading are supported on the Omnikey 5023 and 5427 CK with Read-a-Card V3.3 or later.
 HID Mobile ID is also supported in this version when using an Omnikey 5427 CK with Bluetooth option.

 SCL010, SCL011, SCL3711, SCM3712, SDI010, SDI011, uTrust/Cloud 3700F, 4700F, 4701F, 4711F.

 Notes: All Identiv readers support e-licensing.

 RC-S320, RC-S330, RC-S380